 Badass: Takes out three highly advanced assassin droids in the sequel — by himself.

-Badass Adorable: He looks really cute with his compact build and cute beeping, but can hold his own in combat, and is excellent at utility skills.
+Badass Adorable: He looks really cute with his compact build and cute beeping, but a lot of his compartments hide an array of weapons, and he is excellent at utility skills.

 The Generic Droid: Explained as he is a fairly new droid yet to develop any quirks.
-By the the time of the sequel he's gone five years without a memory wipe, which has led to him developing personality traits.
+When he reappears in the sequel, he's gone five years without a memory wipe (due to events explained in the EU novel Revan), which has led to him developing personality traits.